Guru Films

 Guru Films is a media company in film and television production, animation, publishing and digital media.
 The company is based out of Hyderabad.

 In 2009-2010, Guru Films line produced for a Mumbai production house and the Hindi film, ‘Shor In The City’.

 Apart from movies in Hindi, Telugu and Tamil, the production house has also produced TV shows for Zee Telugu and Star Maa channels.

 In 2019, Guru Films along with Suresh Productions, Kross Pictures, and People's Media Factory produced Oh!
-Baby, starring Samantha Akkineni in the titular role.
+Baby, starring Samantha Akkineni in the title role.